shenghungKuan/vision-mcp/report/REPORT.md

 ## 6. Conclusion
 By combining the generative power of Stable Diffusion with structured tool deployment via MCP, researchers and developers can create powerful systems for text understanding and manipulation in images.
 Fine-tuning models on specific domains using Hugging Face infrastructure enhances accuracy and relevance, while the MCP server paradigm ensures these capabilities are easily accessible and modular.

+Our exploration demonstrated that training visual styles on Stable Diffusion can be successfully achieved with moderate resources, particularly when fine-tuning on well-prepared image datasets.
+However, extending this to training or fine-tuning the model's text-conditioning components proved infeasible within the time and computational limits of this project.
+High-quality text-image pair datasets are both scarce and large, and the compute required to meaningfully train or adapt the text encoder exceeded our available infrastructure.

+Similarly, while the MCP server framework offered a structured way to integrate vision models, its effectiveness was constrained by resource limitations.
+The primary bottlenecks were related to the high computational cost of vision model inference and the lack of support for long-running jobs.
+Reducing inference steps and optimizing model efficiency became necessary trade-offs to operate within the protocol's response constraints.

+Overall, the project highlighted the potential of style transfer and image manipulation using Stable Diffusion, while also underscoring the importance of scalable infrastructure, high-quality training data, and protocol-aware model optimization when working with generative vision systems and MCP servers.
 ## 7. Future Work
 Improve text rendering accuracy in generated images.